RebornBeat/BGP-X/firmware/firmware.md

 1. Create `target/linux/<new_soc>/` with device tree files
 2. Add board-specific kernel configuration (`.config`)
 3. Implement any needed kernel drivers for new radio chipsets
-4. Update HAL in bgpx-transport-lora and bgpx-transport-wifi-mesh if using different radio ICs
+4. Update HAL in `bgpx-transport-lora` and `bgpx-transport-wifi-mesh` if using different radio ICs
 5. Add cross-compilation target to CI
 6. All other code (daemon, protocol, SDK) requires no changes

 ---

-## 6. Firmware Version Scheme
+## 17. Firmware Version Scheme

 BGP-X firmware version: `FIRMWARE_MAJOR.FIRMWARE_MINOR.DAEMON_VERSION`